Skip to main content

 Testing

-Skull base surgery requires careful planning and diagnostic tests to get a clear picture of your condition and plan a safe and effective procedure.
-Tests may include:
+Skull base surgery requires careful planning and a series of diagnostic tests to get a clear picture of your condition and plan the safest, most effective procedure.
+These tests help our team see the exact location of tumors, aneurysms or other growths, understand how they affect surrounding nerves, blood vessels and structures, and choose the best surgical approach for you.
+Common tests may include:

-• Cerebral angiography gives a detailed view of the blood vessels in your brain.
+• Cerebral angiography: Offers a detailed view of the blood vessels in your brain, helping identify aneurysms or other vascular issues

-• Pituitary hormone testing checks how well your pituitary gland functions, which is important to identify any hormonal issues prior to surgery.
+• Pituitary hormone testing: Measures how well your pituitary gland is functioning, important for detecting any hormonal changes before surgery

 hands-heart